Reconstruction of the dark energy scalar field potential by Gaussian process: Theory

 The energy-momentum tensor for the scalar field $\phi(\vec{x},t)$ is

-where V($\phi$) represents the dark energy scalar field potential.
+where $V(\phi)$ represents the dark energy scalar field potential.
 In this paper, we assume that the field is mostly homogeneous, and thus the energy-momentum for the zero-order part of it, $\phi^{(0)}(t)$, is

-Using Eq. (\ref{eq:2}), we can obtain the energy density $\rho$ and the pressure P. The energy density is given by the time-time component, $-T^{0}_0$.
-For the homogeneous field, the pressure P is equal to $T^{i(0)}_i$, so
+Using Eq. (\ref{eq:2}), we can obtain the energy density $\rho_{\phi}$ and the pressure $P_{\phi}$.
+The energy density is given by the time-time component, $-T^{0}_0$.
+For the homogeneous field, the pressure $P_{\phi}$ is equal to $T^{i(0)}_i$, so